mjtmercado/leap-day/A_Monologue_with_My_Selves.md

 I did not recognize the conflict it created within me.
 Instead of inside to outside communication, it was the other way around.

 The way others saw me and communicated with me influenced the way I talked to myself.
-This is why I think that, despite the communication opportunities given by this platform, I still believe that the way I was introduced to it and how I manipulated it led to a false representation of myself.
+This is why, despite the communication opportunities given by this platform, I still believe that the way I was introduced to it and how I manipulated it led to a false representation of myself.

 **What now?**